vercel/next.js/docs/api-reference/next/streaming.md

 ## unstable_useWebVitalsReport

-Next.js provides an `_app` component level function, [`reportWebVitals`](docs/advanced-features/measuring-performance), for tracking performance metrics.
-With server components, you may have a pure server-side custom `_app` component which doesn't run client effects, so this existing API won't work.
+Next.js provides an `_app` component-level function, [`reportWebVitals`](docs/advanced-features/measuring-performance), for tracking performance metrics.
+With Server Components, you may have a pure server-side custom `_app` component (which doesn't run client effects) so the existing API won't work.

-With the new `unstable_useWebVitalsReport` API, you're able to track web vitals metrics in client components.
+With the new `unstable_useWebVitalsReport` API, you're able to track [Core Web Vitals](https://nextjs.org/learn/seo/web-performance) in client components:

 ```jsx
 // pages/_app.js